cbohara/linux_command_line/README.txt

         first example below will return blank space because there is no variable $a_file
         ex: $a="foo"; echo "$a_file"; >>>
             $a="foo"; echo "${a}_file"; >>> foo_file

+group command
+    executes all commands in the current shell fast and require less memory vs. running one command at a time
+    ex: { ls -l; echo "Listing of foo.txt"; cat foo.txt; } > output.txt